-- Be a fit and proper person and be subject to an enhanced Criminal Records check through the Disclosure & Barring Service
+- Be a fit and proper person and subscribe to the online Disclosure and Barring Update Service (DBS).

 - Pass the knowledge test containing questions on licence conditions, disablilty & safeguarding issues, local area knowledge and the Highway Code.

-- Have the right to work in the United Kingdom for at least 12 months.
+- Have the right to work in the United Kingdom.

 2. Age limit

 There are no minimum or maximum age limits for applicants who wish to hold a Hackney Carriage/Private Hire driver's licence with Erewash Borough Council.
 However, applicants must have held a full, current driving licence for at least 12 months.
 Applicants must also satisfy all other checks and requirements of the application process, including regular medical checks dependent on their age and medical fitness.